angular/angular-cli/docs/documentation/stories/moving-into-the-cli.md

 - Change any absolute paths you have for `templateUrl`, `styleUrls` or lazy loaded NgModules to relative paths instead.
 - Remove any `module.id` that you have in `@Component` metadata.
 They aren't needed in the CLI.
+- Remove all default anonymous function export.
+If not it cause strange issue during compilation like:
+TypeError: Cannot read property 'text' of undefined
 - Polyfills are listed in `./src/polyfills.ts` so remove `core-js` and `zone.js` from `index.html`.
 - SystemJS is not needed anymore, so remove it from `index.html` as well.
 - Instead of using `<script>` and `<link>` tags directly in `index.html`, use